helm/charts/stable/spring-cloud-data-flow/README.md

 NOTE: Both `features.streaming.enabled` and `features.batch.enabled` should not be set to `false` at the same time.

-Applications and tasks can be monitored through Prometheus and Grafana.
+Streaming and batch applications can be monitored through Prometheus and Grafana.
 To deploy these components and enable monitoring, set the following:

 `--set features.monitoring.enabled=true`